-Start the engine, turn the fan control dial to the desired (1 to 4) position, and push in the A/C button to activate the air conditioner.
+Start the engine, turn the fan control dial to the desired position, and push in the $^{A/C}$ button to activate the air conditioner.
 When the air conditioner is on, cooling and dehumidifying functions are added to the heater operation.